EDUCATION

 Introduction to Dance - Dance Minors and Non-Majors

-Tap I and II - Undergraduate Musical Theater and Dance Majors
+Tap (Beginner - Advanced Levels) - Undergraduate Musical Theater and Dance Majors

 Dance History: Modernism/Postmodernism - Undergraduate Dance Majors